OK Go: Of the Blue Colour of the Sky (2008–2012)

-On March 9, 2010, the band uploaded a video to YouTube entitled "OK Go Announces new label," in which Kulash, accompanied by two dogs in neckties, announces the creation of Paracadute.
+On March 9, 2010, the band uploaded a video to YouTube entitled "OK Go Announces new label", in which Kulash, accompanied by two dogs in neckties, announced the creation of Paracadute.
 On March 10, 2010, the band announced it had cut ties with EMI and Capitol and formed the independent label Paracadute.
 The split became official on April 1, 2010.
-Paracadute then assumed ownership of the album, "Of the Blue Colour of the Sky", though the band's first two albums, "OK Go" and "Oh No" remained catalog items of EMI.
-That night OK Go performed a single from its newly independent record on Late Night with Jimmy Kimmel.
+Paracadute then assumed ownership of the album, Of the Blue Colour of the Sky, though the band's first two albums, OK Go and Oh No remained catalog items of EMI.
+That night, OK Go performed a single from its newly independent record on Late Night with Jimmy Kimmel.
 Now charting its own destiny as an independent entity, the band has attempted to plot a new course for itself, as Kulash puts it: "We're trying to be a DIY [do-it-yourself] band in a post-major label world."

-The first wholly new release on the band's label Paracadute Recordings was 180/365, a live album recorded over several shows in 2010, mixed by producer David Fridmann, and released on June 21, 2011.
+The first wholly new release on the band's label Paracadute Recordings was 180/365, a live album recorded over several shows in 2010, mixed by producer Fridmann, and released on June 21, 2011.
 The album title refers to the number of concerts the band played in the course of one year.
 A stream of the album premiered on the technology website Mashable before its official street date.
-To celebrate the release, the band printed and sold two hundred signed copies of 180/365: The Book, a limited edition book of tour photographs by Nathaniel Wood which was made available only to purchasers of the album.
+To celebrate the release, the band printed and sold 200 signed copies of 180/365: The Book, a limited-edition book of tour photographs by Nathaniel Wood that was made available only to purchasers of the album.
 The album was sold digitally and on CD in six-panel eco-friendly "Tron Pack" packaging from Norway.

 In July 2012, the band partnered with the Humble Bundle for a pay-what-you-will release of the remix collection Twelve Remixes Of Four Songs, alongside titles from MC Frontalot, They Might Be Giants, Christopher Tin, Hitoshi Sakimoto, and Jonathan Coulton.

-The band's most successful example of its new business model was a partnership with State Farm Insurance at a point when the company was looking to tap into a younger audience by creating a piece of interesting digital content.
-The collaboration resulted in a music video for "This Too Shall Pass" featuring a large Rube Goldberg machine built in a warehouse.
+The band's most successful example of its new business model was taking money from State Farm Insurance, which was looking to tap into a younger audience by creating a piece of interesting digital content.
+The band created a music video for "This Too Shall Pass", in which a toy truck with State Farm branding was used to start a large Rube Goldberg machine built in a warehouse.
 Released on March 1, 2010, the video quickly went viral, with 1.4 million YouTube views in the first 48 hours and over 50 million total views as of February 2016.
-Since the "This Too Shall Pass" Rube Goldberg Machine video, OK Go has employed a similar brand partnership model in projects with Range Rover, Yahoo, Cisco, Samsung, Google Chrome, Jose Cuervo, and Chevrolet.
+Since that video, OK Go has employed a similar model in projects funded by Range Rover, Yahoo, Cisco, Samsung, Google Chrome, Jose Cuervo, and Chevrolet.